Latest Posts

 The 1925 Serum Run: Why It Still Matters

 The serum run to Nome changed history.
 It proved sled dogs were irreplaceable in the Arctic.
-Twenty teams covered 674 miles in five days.
-No technology matched their speed in such conditions.

-The event sparked global headlines.
-It led to the Iditarod Trail Sled Dog Race.
 This race retraces the serum run’s path.
 Leonhard’s role became a cornerstone of Alaskan lore.

 Leonhard’s Later Years: Preserving a Legacy